Dataset Examples

 Process:

-4. Apply chemical rule filters to ensure stability and drug-likeness
+5. Apply chemical rule filters and element-ratio heuristics to ensure stability and drug-likeness

-Key Optimization: Replaced computationally expensive MM2 minimization (used in GDB-11) with a fast geometry-based estimation, achieving a 6.4-fold speedup in structure validation.
+Key Optimization: Replaced computationally expensive MM2 minimization (used in GDB-11) with a fast geometry-based estimation of strained polycyclic ring systems, combined with fast “element-ratio” filters.
+This achieved a 6.4-fold speedup in structure validation early in the pipeline.

 Differences from GDB-11

-• Optimization Method: MM2-based structure optimization replaced with much faster geometry-based optimization
+• Optimization Method: MM2-based structure optimization replaced with a much faster, custom geometry-based estimation of local strain (measuring the tetrahedron volume of carbon centers).

-• Heuristic Filters: Fast elemental ratio filters added to auto-reject unstable structures early in the pipeline (informed by analysis of existing molecular databases)
+• Heuristic Filters: Fast elemental ratio filters added to quickly reject highly polar, unstable combinations early in the pipeline.

 Heuristic Filters

-Implemented element-ratio filters derived from analyzing known compound databases to reject chemically unstable molecules early:
+Implemented element-ratio filters derived from analyzing known compound databases to reject chemically unstable or highly polar molecules early in the generation pipeline:

 Excluded Functional Groups